Quansight/Quansight-website/README.md

   categories should be the same as in the previously mentioned [`categories.json`](./apps/labs/posts/categories.json) file.
   **Important note:** categories are case-sensitive.
 - `featuredImage` (required) - Object with two required properties: `src` and `alt`.
-The `src` property is a path to the featured image which is displayed on the posts list on the`/blog` page.
-The `alt` property is alternative text for the image.
+  - The `src` property
+    is a path to the featured image which is displayed both (a) on the posts list on the`/blog` page and (b) in rich social media preview cards (on Twitter, Slack, LinkedIn, etc.).
 The image should be added to the `apps/labs/public/posts/<post-name>` directory, for example, `apps/labs/public/posts/hello-world-post`.
 There is no need to provide a full image path, so the path name should start with `/posts/`.
+This image should have a 2:1 aspect ratio and a minimum height of 627 pixels.
+  - The `alt` property is alternative text for the image.
 - `hero` (required) - the object for the Hero section of the post.
 This can have two different structures:
   - The first structure is an object with `imageSrc` and `imageAlt`.
 The `imageSrc` property is a path to the hero image, which is displayed on the blog post page between the nav bar and the